EthanHNguyen/ethanhnguyen.github.io/_posts/2026-04-30-fielddesk-administrative-readiness.md

 The event was SCSP's 2026 National Security Technology Hackathon, hosted as part of the AI+ Expo ecosystem.
 SCSP describes the hackathon as bringing together AI engineers from academia, research institutions, the private sector, and government to build applications for national competitiveness and national security.

 The first phase took place across San Francisco, Boston, and Washington, D.C.
 Teams built prototypes in tracks including Cloud Laboratories, Electric Grid Optimization, Wargaming, and GenAI.mil.
+FieldDesk won the GenAI.mil track for the Washington, D.C. first phase.
 The GenAI.mil track focused on AI tools for military administrative work, logistics, and tactical knowledge retrieval for rank-and-file users.

 That framing was useful because it constrained the build.
 The prototype had to target a concrete user, a concrete workflow, and a concrete failure mode.